Stabbath/L4D2-Trial/README.md

 There is no soundtrack to real life, so it obviously has to go!

 ###There Is No HUD
 There is no HUD telling you information you should be able to tell from the situation: how much health you or your fellow survivors have, what items they're carrying, what weapons you have and how much ammo you have in them.
 Note that you will be notified of how much ammo you pick up each time you pick it up, and when going through your backpack you can determine how much ammo you have and whatnot.
+There must also not be any kill/FF notices (the small text that appears on the left of the screen) and no hint messages!

 ###There Are No Magic Coloured Outlines
 Just like the realism mutation, survivors do not have a magic outline and cannot be seen through walls.
 In addition to this, items also do not have any outlines.

 ###As Time Passes By...
 Unlike in the regular game, time will pass, leading to changes in the amount of light, possibly even until nightfall.
 While survivors will usually leave each saferoom at dawn and sleep in them by night for safety, if they take too long getting to the next saferoom they will find themselves shrouded in darkness.
+Time of day might be tracked cross-map, not sure yet, and survivors might not sleep in every saferoom since maps aren't that big.
+Maybe time will pass cross-map but if it was night when they got to the saferoom it becomes day again.
+Maybe survivors have the chance to decide how many hours to sleep, which affects their health and whatnot.

 ###Dynamic Weather
 In the regular game you usually have pretty normal unchanged weather: clear skies.
 In Hard Rain you get to have some rainy storms, but only in 1 or 2 maps.
 The hope is to have a reasonable degree of randomness in weather, perhaps even with flash rains in a single map that only last for half of it, or a growing fog that gets worse and worse with each map that's played through.